vutuanhungkkk/ALU-on-DE10/README.md

 KEY COMPONENTS:

+- Altera DE10 Standard Board: provides the FPGA and HPS for SOC implementation

 - PS2 Keyboard: used for user input

-- Altera DE10 Standard Board: provides the FPGA and HPS for SOC implementation

-- FPGA: implements the keyboard decoder and ALU

 - HPS: controls the LCD screen and communicates with the FPGA